Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/README.md

 - **Categorical Data Analysis (Tagalog vs. Ilocano)**
 - **Time-Series Growth Analysis**
 - **Linear Regression Modelling (Ilocano vs. Other Language Communities)**

+**FINAL DELIVERABLE:** A dashboard visualization of the demographics of Ilocanos in Canada using R Shiny.

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].